yyyaaan/gcp_fun/README.md

 - __bq-lumo__ (GET maxn [Link](https://europe-west1-yyyaaannn.cloudfunctions.net/bq-lumo?max_n=1)) _Submitted to Cloud Scheduler_
 - __send-games__ broadcasting require GET days;

+To optimize for scheduled tasks, all scraping (fetch 'n send) subprojects are moved to a single one.
+Individual tasks are programed in separate .js or .py file.

 All GET parameters are optional.

 # Messaging API Comsuption